viera97/fastchat-mcp/README.md

 ## Overview

 This package provides a Python interface to connect to MCP servers in an easy, intuitive, and configurable way.
-It offers a modular architecture that allows for easy extension of new transfer protocols and language models.
-Currently includes support for HTTPStream and GPT-4 mini, with expansion capability for more options in the future.
+It features a modular architecture that allows for the seamless addition of new transfer protocols and language models (LLM) providers.
+Currently, it supports the HTTPStream and Stdio transport protocols for any OpenAI language model, with the capability to expand to more options in the future.

 ## Installation